 Present Educational & Practical Information

 Be effective with the information you show in order to be trustworthy and leave an impression.
 During the awareness stage, we want to create a frictionless experience; the user should not have to do a lot of work in order to know what your product or service is about.
-Here you can see some examples of interfaces that show minimal information yet the business is still perfectly represented: Dollar Shave Club and Pulse Green.
+Dollar Shave Club is a perfect example of a minimalist interface that effectively conveys essential information while flawlessly representing the business.

 At this point, it is key to clearly state the benefit and the implication that the benefit provides.
 It is essential that your visitors can relate to the problem.
 Grammarly is showing this clearly below.